justPipes/React-Shotbot/README.md

 ````

 For the initial building of the database.
 This will take up some time.
 In future builds, the app will be deployed online and thus require no building.

-If you want a peek at the webapp, take a look at https://react-shotbot.onrender.com.
-If you want to do a small test, take a look at the deployment-test branch with a filled database.

 ## How can I use it?